 Lazarus’s need to interbreed is part of the Howard Families storyline, a group choosing mates based on their lifespans, all with the goal of producing Woodrow Wilson Smith, the man who would live forever.

 If you can get past your puritan outrage at the stories framing, you find a work that meanders like The Brothers Karamazov.
 It could end with a single sentence, but you don’t want it to.
 You enjoy the tales from this man’s extended life and want to hear more.

 What else I have read by Robert A. Heinlein?
-Most of his work was serialized in magazines and abridged novels before I was born.
-I imagine that my first discovery of his work was in the public library, a compendium of his serialized work, or as a reprint in one of the many issues of Analog or Astounding Stories, my friends kept around.
+He serialized most of his work in magazines and abridged novels before I was born.
+I imagine my first discovery of his work was in the public library, a compendium of his serialized work, or as a reprint in one of the many issues of Analog or Astounding Stories, my friends kept around.
 I spent my allowance on comics and the three newsmagazines: Time, Newsweek, and U.S. News and World Report.
 Don’t judge, I was on the debate team.

 The Puppet Masters may have influenced the creation of the orhatea, but only through the Goa’uld of Stargate and not because I have bothered to read the book.
 I tried to read Starship Troopers, but found the film more entertaining.
 And there in lies the problem with the triumvirate of science fiction authors we are supposed to worship; many of their stories are boring, with just enough plot to frame the social or technical boundary they were trying to upset.

 My biggest criticism of Heinlein is that he suffered from the lazy use of the first-person narrative.
-A convivence that gives the author permission to limit characterizations to that of the narrator.
-We never know what the world around Lazarus Long is like, without himself being the center of it.
+A connivence that gives the author permission to limit characterizations to that of the narrator.
+We never know what the world around Lazarus Long is like without himself being the center of it.